-Just as colour is important to help create the illusion of a larger space, so too is your choice of furniture.
+Just as color is important to help create the illusion of a larger space, so too is your choice of furniture.
 The right piece of furniture can mark the difference between feeling like you’re living in a sardine can or enjoying a wide-open area that exudes comfort and relaxation.

 We have a very large seven-seater sectional which may seem too big for a small apartment, but the trick is all in how you arrange your furniture and its style.
-Multi-functional furniture is a great option that can help you maximize your space.
+Some Multi-functional furniture is a great option that can help you maximize your space.

 Take the above multi-functional sofa for instance.
 I would love to have a piece of furniture like this in my home.
 Why?
 Because it has many purposes.
 It’s a sofa, a bed and a lounge area all in one.
 This is the type of furniture you should be looking for.

 So, there you have it.
 Whether you are trying to find space in your kitchen or searching for ways to organize your living room, maximizing your space, measuring your living area and choosing the right style of furniture will go a long way so that you can enjoy life in a small apartment without giving up that feeling of home comfort.